SweepCasinos > Vegas Gems

 🔄 Comparison

-I don’t usually bring up Stake.us this early, but here it makes sense — both it and Vegas Gems Social Casino skip the native app and push everything through mobile browsers.
+I don’t usually mention Stake.us at this point in the review, however, it feels a good spot to do so here — Stake.us and Vegas Gems Social Casino completely omit the native app and run everything through mobile browsers.

-That choice puts all the pressure on load time, button spacing, and layout flow.
-Stake.us handles category switching better with its sideways scroll bar — faster to reach, less thumb work.
+This means they have all of the focus on load time, button spacing, and layout flow.
+Stake.us does it better with switching categories with its sideways scroll, which, for me, is faster to the access point and takes less thumb effort.

 Vegas Gems Customer Support Test